-The phenomenon that I find truly disturbing, though, is "fangirl misogyny", a term coined by my friend Lexi to describe an unwarranted attack on a female character by a woman.
+The phenomenon that I find truly disturbing, though, is "fangirl misogyny", a term for an unwarranted attack on a female character by a woman.
 LOTR is one of the most frequent victims of this precisely because its female:male character ratio is indisputably tiny.
 Some of the most common instances I've seen, which I will now counter as best I can, include the following:

 When WOMEN say that Arwen's presence ruined the movies- People forget that books and movies are completely different media.
 Even "minor" book characters usually need to be played up in cinema.
 Tolkien could get away with mentioning her just a few times in passing because he knew that readers who asked "Wait, who was she again?" could always refer to the appendices or reread a chapter.
 Sure, movies have IMDb, but if you're going to go to the trouble of bringing a character to life on screen, you need to make that person memorable.
 I think the way Jackson decided to introduce Arwen was perfect, and anyone who disagrees is free to remake the LOTR films.

-On that same note, I have my suspicions that women only miss Glorfindel (who, by the way, was actually mentioned fewer times in the books than Arwen was) in the movies because they were hoping for another "sexy" elf to drool over.
-Personally, I think Liv Tyler is hot enough to appeal to both sexes.
+On that same note, I have my suspicions that some of these women only miss Glorfindel (who, by the way, was actually mentioned fewer times in the books than Arwen was) in the movies because they were hoping for another "sexy" elf to drool over.
+Personally, I think Liv Tyler is hot enough to appeal to all genders.

 Any attack on Éowyn- Good grief!
 So Tolkien creates this courageous, assertive woman who surprises all the dudes with her battle skills.
 And what do some female fans decide to do?
 They attack her for the stupidest reasons and try to downplay her importance.
 I'm going to have to go piece by piece on this.